All Episodes

 Number three, she lost more states.

-And particularly in Missouri, his win, Obama's win in Bellwether, Missouri, was impressive by nearly every measure, marked by victories among men and women, secular and church-going voters and urban and suburban voters.
+And particularly in Missouri, his win, Obama's win in Bellwether, Missouri was impressive by nearly every measure, marked by victories among men and women, secular and church-going voters, and urban and suburban voters.

-I saw this morning that the Clintons are thinking of uh challenging the count and the uh the vote itself in Missouri, that they it's such a slim margin of something like two percent, and now the Democrats are behaving as we know them.
+I saw this morning that the Clintons are thinking of challenging the count and the vote itself in Missouri, that it's such a slim margin of something like 2%.

-Uh vote fraud in a Democrat primary.
+Vote fraud in a Democrat primary.

 She also lost the January cash war.